sxs-collaboration/www_black-holes_org/_posts/2023-09-14-NRHybSur3dq8CCE.md

 So what are memory effects?
-The most common memory effect is known as the displacement memory and it corresponds to the permanent net displacement that two initially comoving observers will experience due to gravitatiional radiation.
+The most common memory effect is known as the displacement memory and it corresponds to the permanent net displacement that two initially comoving observers will experience due to gravitational radiation.

 {% include image.html class="right-third"
    url="/images/posts/NRHybSur3dq8CCE/memory.jpeg"